Richard Mouw, Barry Cytron, Patricia Hampl, et al.

 MS. TIPPETT: Psychologist Cynthia Eriksson.

 Father Anthony Ugolnik is a professor of English literature at Franklin & Marshall College in Pennsylvania.
 And he is also a Ukrainian Orthodox Priest.
 The Eastern Orthodox Church is divided along lines of ethnicity and language.
 For Orthodox Christians, as for many people around the world, religion and politics cannot be separated.
 When the Kosovo crisis pitted Muslim Albanians against Serbian Orthodox Christians, Anthony Ugolnik was involved in the American Orthodox response.
 During that time, he says, other Americans often asked him why people in that part of the world could not put history aside and forgive and forget.

-ANTHONY UGOLNIK: And so when people have said, as if it’s an easy thing, you know, to forgive, that we should forgive.
-I’ve always wanted to convey to them how very difficult a thing it is when it affects you, you know, your own people, your own heritage.
-And I think, in that sense, now all Americans understand what it feels like.
+ANTHONY UGOLNIK: When people have said — as if it’s an easy thing to forgive — that we should forgive, I’ve always wanted to convey to them how very difficult a thing it is when it affects you — your own people, your own heritage.
+I think, in that sense, now all Americans understand what it feels like.
 What it feels like to be aggrieved, you know?
-What it feels like to see your own monuments and that which represents what you think is the best of us, suddenly dashed and destroyed.
-Then, I think Americans now know what it feels like and know how very difficult it is to live with that degree of offense and to know what it is to try to get in touch, you know, with your own capacity to forgive.
+What it feels like to see your own monuments and that which represents what you think is the best of us suddenly dashed and destroyed.
+I think Americans now know what it feels like and know how very difficult it is to live with that degree of offense and to know what it is to try to get in touch with your own capacity to forgive.